thealbeva/Paycheck-First/TAX_ENGINE_REVIEW.md

 Until the rebuild is complete:

 - Label results as rough estimates.
-- State that calculations assume a single filer.
+- State that filing-status scenarios remain simplified and that state-specific treatment may be incomplete.
+- Keep 2026 income / 2027 filing-year labeling visible.
 - State that state deductions, credits, local taxes, and special rules may be omitted.
 - Continue prioritizing an entered actual take-home paycheck over calculated income.
 - Do not claim the result predicts the user's exact paycheck or tax liability.